-The first and most obvious reason to feed your pet a grain-free diet is in case they have allergies or troubles digesting grain-based food.
+The first and most obvious benefit to feed your pet a grain free diet is in case they have allergies or troubles digesting grain-based food.
 What are the signs of food allergies?
 Common ones may include chronic diarrhea or gas, licking their feet or an itchy behind.
 If you notice any of those symptoms, make sure to first check with your vet as only she can confirm if it’s really an allergic reaction and which foods are actually causing it.
 Although grains such as wheat and corn are known allergens, there are many others your pet could be reacting to.
-A grain-free food may help you avoid these problems.
+A grain free food may help you avoid these problems.

 Help Control Your Pet’s Weight